Davis Projects for Peace

-Mrs. Davis has committed $1 million to fund Davis Projects for Peace in 2017.
-While Davis funding per project is limited to $10,000, projects with larger budgets are welcome, as is co-funding from other sources (such as other philanthropists, a college or university, foundation, NGO/PVO or students' own fundraising).
+Davis philanthropy commits over $1 million each year to fund Projects for Peace.
+While Davis funding per project is limited to $10,000, projects with larger budgets are welcome with co-funding from other sources—such as other philanthropists, a college or university, foundation, NGO/PVO or students’ own fundraising.

 Each involved campus has a designated official to coordinate the process on each campus.
 This official, in ways s/he deems appropriate, will guide the internal campus procedures for announcing and promoting the opportunity to students; organizing the selection committee to evaluate the proposals submitted; communicating results on a timely basis to the Davis UWC Scholars office; and distributing the awarded grant funds for the winning proposal(s) on campus.
 Final review and approval of all recommended proposals from individual campuses rest solely with the office of the Davis UWC Scholars Program which will then forward the appropriate grant funds to each school with winning project(s).

-The intention is to fund 100 projects, with at least one at each of the Davis UWC Scholar schools.
+The intention is to fund 100 or more projects at more than 90 Projects for Peace partner institutions.
 Therefore, all involved schools are invited to select and submit one proposal for funding and one alternate proposal that might be funded as well.
 Final decisions on all grants are made by the Davis UWC Scholars Program office.
-Grants are made upon assurance that the project proposed will, in fact, be undertaken during the summer of 2017.
+Grants are made upon assurance that the project proposed will, in fact, be undertaken during the summer of 2023.